Jacob Bronsther

 jbronsther@law.msu.edu

-Jake’s scholarship has appeared or is forthcoming in leading law reviews, such as the Virginia Law Review and the Minnesota Law Review, as well as in faculty-edited journals, such as Legal Theory, Daedalus, Criminal Law & Philosophy, and the New Criminal Law Review.
+Jake’s scholarship has appeared or is forthcoming in leading law reviews, such as the Virginia Law Review, the Cornell Law Review, and the Minnesota Law Review, as well as in faculty-edited journals, such as Legal Theory, Daedalus, Criminal Law and Philosophy, the New Criminal Law Review, and The Washington Quarterly.
+His commentary has appeared in outlets such as The Washington Post, The New Republic, Lawfare, Salon, and The Christian Science Monitor.

 Download Curriculum Vitae (PDF)